 Burmese cats are short haired cats, with sleek glossy close lying coats.
 The Standard of the Burmese breed requires that the Burmese cat is a medium size cat with a muscular frame – always being heavier that it looks.

-Eye colour should be yellow of any colour, with those eyes wide apart and with good width between the ears.
+Eye colour should be yellow of any colour, the deeper the better, with those eyes wide apart and with good width between the ears.

 The Burmese coat should be clear and not show any barring (or stripes).
 It is more difficult to breed clear coated Red and cream Burmese, but it can be done.

 A firm chin is required, with wide cheekbones which taper to a blunt wedge.
 The medium length nose should have a distinct break in the profile.
 Burmese are a very intelligent, inquisitive and playful breed, and as part of your family, expect to interact with you.
 They are not cats to just sit and do nothing or be ignored.

 If you are at work all day, you would be wise to consider purchasing two, so that they are company for each other while you are not there.
 Look out when you come home, you will be given a superb “show- off” performance so that you will truly know how you’ve been missed all day.

 Burmese cats were first developed in the USA in 1930 when a cat of oriental type, named Wong Mau was imported from Burma.
 Because there were no similar cats to breed with her, she was mated to a Siamese, thus beginning the long and difficult programme to establish the breed in USA.